cch71/T27FundraisingWebApp/README.md

   - Delivery workers time tracking
   - Allocation adjustment

+### App Architecture

+The app is split into a small shell binary and four page modules, each its own wasm binary that is downloaded and mounted on first visit:

+- **Shell** (`webapp`): authentication, navigation, and the home page.
+This is the only wasm the browser loads up front.
+- **Modules**: `order_pages` (orders), `report_pages` (reports),
+  `admin_pages` (admin), and `timecard_pages` (timecards) are built standalone by `build_modules.sh` (run automatically as a Trunk `post_build` hook) into `dist/modules/<name>/` and loaded on demand by `js/src/js/module_loader.js`.
+Once loaded, a module's wasm instance is kept for the life of the page so revisiting it is instant.

+Because each module is a separate wasm instance, cross-module state is kept in web storage rather than wasm memory: the active order lives in sessionStorage (`data_model`), which is how Reports hands an order to the Order form for editing.
+Cross-module navigation goes through `js/src/js/nav.js`, which dispatches a synthetic `popstate` so the shell router and the mounted module's router both react; yew-router `Link`s are only used for navigation within a module.
+Code shared by all binaries (config, users, order/report data access) stays in `data_model`; code used by a single module lives in that module's crate.

 ### Why Rust

 Having done web development for many years I have come to swear by Typescript